Duolingo’s $6-Billion Growth Marketing Case Study: Guilt, Memes & Farts (updated in 2025)

 Read another post: Organic Growth Marketing Strategy Tips With Morning Brew

-In 2018 they did a rebrand to make Duo the mascot even more teary, even more pathetic, even more manipulative.
+In 2018 they even did a rebrand to make Duo the mascot even more teary, even more pathetic, even more manipulative.

 Just shows the difficulty of creating a one-size-fits-all marketing strategy.